richeyrose/make-tile/docs/tile_types.md

 #### Wall Material
 The material to apply to the vertical part of the tile.

+#### Floor Material
+Set the floor material if you are generating an S-Wall.

+#### Floor thickness
+Set the thickness of the displacement floor part if you are generating an S-Wall.

+#### Wall Position
+If generating an S-Wall whether the wall is positioned on the side, the exterior or the center of the tile.

 #### Tile Properties
 ##### Leg 1 Length